Allow content?

 The Review of Middle East Studies (RoMES) is the Middle East Studies Association's online journal of review, published twice a year.
-RoMES focuses on the state of the craft in modern and pre-modern Middle East studies, including anthropology, art and architecture, Islamic studies, history, literature, performance, political studies, and sociology.
-We emphasize new and emerging approaches to scholarship, research methods, and pedagogical practice of interest to the broader Middle East studies community.
+RoMES publishes roundtables, essays and articles, reports on emerging topics and research issues, columns on pedagogy, and reviews of books, films, music, software, and exhibitions relevant to Middle East studies.
+RoMES examines the state of the craft in modern and pre-modern Middle East studies, spanning anthropology, art and architecture, geography, Islamic studies, history, literature, performance, and political studies.
+The focus of RoMES is on innovative approaches to scholarship, research methods, and pedagogical practice that serve the broader Middle East studies community.

 We welcome proposals and submissions for the following:

-- Curator’s Corner: Discussions and commentaries on projects and programming within the field such as Digital Humanities initiatives, film, lecture, or publishing series, or public-facing scholarship
+Curator’s Corner: Discussions and commentaries on projects and programming within the field such as film, lecture, and publishing series, public-facing scholarship, and Digital Humanities initiatives

 Article Types Accepted